Development of the high-efficiency hydrogen energy system using slush hydrogen.

 When hydrogen is transported in the form of slush through long-distance pipelines, in combination with HTS electrical power transmission using magnesium diboride (MgB2) ***, and superconducting magnetic energy storage (SMES) at the terminal with liquid**** or slush hydrogen as the refrigerant, both fuel and electrical power can be simultaneously transported and stored with synergistic effect.

-Slush hydrogen can be continuously produced by a combination of hydrogen liquefier using the helium Brayton cycle and the auger method as shown in the figure.
+Slush hydrogen can be continuously produced by a combination of hydrogen liquefier using the helium Brayton cycle and the auger method as shown in the above figure.
 In the transportation of slush hydrogen via pipeline, integration with HTS equipment using MgB2 enables the transport and storage of fuel and electricity simultaneously.
 For transport via pipeline to a remote location, because heat inleak during such transport would melt the solid hydrogen particles, it is predicted that storage would be in the form of liquid hydrogen.
 The further utilization of liquid or slush hydrogen as the refrigerant for SMES at the destination end would simultaneously enable the storage of electrical power and hydrogen fuel.
 Pumped liquid hydrogen is supplied to household fuel cells and hydrogen stations for fuel cell vehicles.

 Fuel cell vehicles take onboard 70 MPa high-pressure hydrogen gas, and the production of 100 MPa gas is anticipated.
 The actual work per unit mass for gas compression associated with this pressure level is about the same as that per unit mass for hydrogen liquefaction using low-pressure hydrogen gas, due to reduced compression efficiency.
 Thus, hydrogen could be in the form of slush or liquid hydrogen for transport and storage, and at the supply point such as a hydrogen fuel station, pumped liquid hydrogen with much less power consumption for pressurization would be vaporized for supply of high-pressure gas hydrogen as needed.